riyajain-sudo/mini_bioinfo_project/README.md

-# Functional Sequence Characterization of p53 Protein using Bioinformatics
+# In Silico Functional Sequence Characterization of p53 Protein using Bioinformatics

 ## Project Overview